SoyVitouPro/SoyVitouPro/README.md

-- 🔭 I’m currently working on Planting 🌱
+- 🔭 I’m currently working on Face 😌 to Smile 😊 🌱

-- 📝 I’m currently learning who am I ?
+- 📝 I’m currently learning how to smile alone ?

 - 👯 I’m looking to collaborate on **Broken Person**